 We love iPhones because of their icy beauty - meaning there's no space in our hearts for a vulgar SD card slot.
 So when life gets BIG, how can we carry on snappin' and shootin' without filling up our storage?
 Read on.

 Let’s face it, our iPhones are steadfast life companions.
 They’ve been by our sides since 2007, organising our lives and keeping us in touch with the world.
 So when exciting things happen and life gets awesome, you might find yourself wanting even more storage on yours.

-Whether it’s making that omg-level phone upgrade or new horizons, promotions and parenthood – we’ve identified four substantial and joyous life changes.
+Whether it’s making that omg-level phone upgrade (we’re looking at you iPhone XS and iPhone XS Max with your 64GB, 256GB and 512GB capacities 😍) or new horizons, promotions and parenthood – we’ve identified four substantial and joyous life changes.
 If you recognise any of them then we’re beyond chuffed for you; but if you’re maxed-out on photos, downloads, and special stuff, you might want to check out these bespoke iPhone storage solutions.

 Travel dreams come true?

 You’ve finally saved up enough for that round-the-world ticket – but will your trusty iPhone have room to store your snaps without the security of your usual nightly wi-fi backup?
 You’re going to want to keep that Go Roam data free for the more social parts of your path less travelled.

 You need… Sandisk iXpand – Argos, from £34.99